 Sarra demanded a trial, which, in Arizona, takes place before an administrative law judge (ALJ) from the Office of Administrative Hearings.
-The ALJ heard Sarra’s case in March 2022 and found probable cause to conclude that Sarra committed child neglect and ordered that her name be entered in the Central Registry.
+The ALJ heard Sarra’s case in March 2022 and found probable cause to conclude that Sarra committed child neglect, ordering that her name be entered in the Central Registry.

 The Arizona Constitution does not give agencies power to act as prosecutor, judge, and jury to punish citizens under cover of vague child neglect laws.
 Nor does Arizona statute, which forbids courts from deferring to agencies’ interpretations of law.

-With a quarter-century ban on the work that she loves and her due process rights on the line, Sarra is fighting back.
-Represented by Pacific Legal Foundation and the Goldwater Institute, Sarra is asking a state court to restore due process protections in administrative hearings and hold government agencies and bureaucrats accountable for their mistreatment of citizens.
+With a quarter-century ban on the work that she loves and her due process rights on the line, Sarra fought back.
+Represented by Pacific Legal Foundation and the Goldwater Institute, Sarra asked a state court to restore due process protections in administrative hearings and hold government agencies and bureaucrats accountable for their mistreatment of citizens.

 In August 2022, Sarra won a stay of agency action where the court ordered the Department to remove her name from the Central Registry until the case was resolved.
 In 2023, DCS decided to make that stay permanent.
 It revoked the finding of neglect against Sarra.
 As a result, the court dismissed the case based on the department’s withdrawal of Sarra’s entry from the Central Registry.
 The court did not decide whether DCS’ administrative adjudication scheme is unconstitutional.
 For more information on this case, read the Goldwater Institute’s Litigation Backgrounder.